hekl0/Comparing-Languages-Longest-Increasing-Subsequence/README_dle8.txt

 - Compare & contrast:
     - Golang is fairly easy to implemented & debugged.
 - Run:
-    + With Makefile: enter the list in file input.txt and run make Go
+    + With Makefile: enter the list in file input.txt (please put an end line character at the end of the list) and run make Go
     + Manually: go run a1.go and then input the list in the terminal

-C++:
+C++ (Partner's work):
 - Complexity: O(n* logn *number of LIS)
 - Will print out all possible LIS
 - Idea: